Samogitian language: Literature

-There are no written grammar books in Samogitian because in Lithuania it is generally considered to be a dialect of Lithuanian, but there were some attempts to standardise its written form.
+There are no written grammar books in Samogitian because it was considered to be a dialect of Lithuanian, but there were some attempts to standardise its written form.
 Among those who have tried are Stasys Anglickis, Pranas Genys, Sofija Kymantaitė-Čiurlionienė, B. Jurgutis, Juozas Pabrėža.

 Today, Samogitian has a standardised writing system but it still remains a spoken language, as nearly everyone writes in their native speech.

-Differences from Lithuanian
+Differences from Standard Lithuanian

-Samogitian differs from Lithuanian in phonetics, lexicon, syntax and morphology.
+Samogitian differs from Standard Lithuanian in phonetics, lexicon, syntax and morphology.

-Phonetic differences from Lithuanian are varied, and each Samogitian dialect (West, North and South) has different reflections.
+Phonetic differences from standard Lithuanian are varied, each Samogitian subdialect (West, North and South) has different reflections.